Always tired?

 How can I get a private blood test for tiredness in the UK?

-Order online, choose how you want your sample drawn (your own phlebotomist, a partner clinic across the UK, or a home nurse visit), and we ship the kit the same working day.
-The £199 covers the panel, the lab analysis at a UKAS-accredited UK lab, the GP-written report, and a one-to-one consultation with Dr Coleman.
-Reports come back in 2–3 working days.
+Order online, choose how you want your sample drawn (your own phlebotomist, a partner clinic across the UK, or a home nurse visit), and your kit is dispatched to you promptly.
+The £199 covers the panel, the lab analysis at a UKAS-accredited UK lab, the doctor-written report, and a one-to-one consultation with Dr Coleman.
+Most reports come back within 2-3 working days of your sample arriving at the lab.

 What does the NHS do for unexplained tiredness?